 Background

-The Ostprignitz-Ruppin district and a consortium consisting of seven partners have received funding as part of the “MobilitätsWerkStadt2025” federal competition sponsored by the Federal Ministry of Education and Research (BMBF).
-The overriding goal of the “OhneAutoMobil_OPR” project is to enable local public transport in Ostprignitz-Ruppin to become more flexible and demand-oriented through digitisation.
+The district of Ostprignitz-Ruppin and a consortium of seven partners have been awarded funding as part of the federal competition “MobilitätsWerkStadt2025”, which is funded by the BMBF.
+The overarching aim of the “OhneAutoMobil_OPR” project was to make public transport in the district of Ostprignitz-Ruppin (OPR) more flexible and demand-oriented and to use the possibilities of digitalization to achieve this.